 No. Topical anesthesia ensures you feel no discomfort during the procedure, and sedatives calm your anxiety.
 At most, you may feel slight pressure.
 The most common thing we hear from patients: "Wow, it's already done?!"
 Most can't believe how quick and comfortable the procedure is.

 Yes.
-Premium intraocular lenses are designed to last a lifetime.
+Intraocular lenses are designed to last a lifetime.
 Unlike artificial joints with moving parts that wear out, intraocular lenses are made of biocompatible materials that won't irritate your eyes or require replacement.

 The cost of cataract surgery at Schorr Vision typically ranges from $2,000 to $8,000 for both eyes, depending on the level of lens technology selected.